go-macaron/docs/middlewares/templating.md

----
-name: Templating
----

 # Templating

 There are two official middlewares built for templating for your Macaron application currently, which are [`macaron.Renderer`](https://gowalker.org/gopkg.in/macaron.v1#Renderer) and [`pongo2.Pongoer`](https://gowalker.org/github.com/go-macaron/pongo2#Pongoer).

-You're free to choose one of them to use, and one Macaron [Instance](../intro/core_concepts#instances) only uses one templating engine.
+You're free to choose one of them to use, and one Macaron [Instance](../core_concepts.md#instances) only uses one templating engine.

 Common behaviors: